mstksg/inCode/copy/entries/duet.md

 > Once both of your programs have terminated (regardless of what caused
 > them to do so), *how many times did program `1` send a value*?

-Note that in each of these, "the program" is a program (written in the Duet assembly language), which is different for each user and given to us by the site.
+(In each of these, "the program" is a program (written in the Duet assembly language), which is different for each user and given to us by the site.
+If you sign up and view the page, you will see a link to your own unique program to run.)

-What's going on here is that both parts execute the same program in two different virtual machines -- one has "sound" and "recover", and the other has "send" and "receive".
+What's going on here is that both parts execute the same program in two different virtual machines --- one has "sound" and "recover", and the other has "send" and "receive".
 We are supposed to run the same program in *both* of these machines.

-However, note that these two machines aren't *completely* different -- they both have the ability to manipulate memory and read/shift program data.
+However, note that these two machines aren't *completely* different --- they both have the ability to manipulate memory and read/shift program data.
 So really, we want to be able to create a "modular" spec and implementation of these machines, so that we may re-use this memory manipulation aspect when